Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 ### SEO

-SEO means Search Engine Optimization and is the process used to optimize a website's technical configuration, content relevance and link popularity so its pages can become easily findable, more relevant and popular towards user search queries, and as a consequence, search engines rank them better. my key words can be found [here](media/keywords.JPG)
+SEO means Search Engine Optimization and is the process used to optimize a website's technical configuration, content relevance and link popularity so its pages can become easily findable, more relevant and popular towards user search queries, and as a consequence, search engines rank them better.

+* my key words can be found [here](media/keywords.JPG)
+* Content is king research can be found [here](media/contentisKing.JPG)
+* Marketing types research can be found [here](media/Marketingtypes.JPG)

 ## Scope